So, you think you’re ready to purchase a portable metal roof panel rollforming machine, but still have some lingering concerns and questions.

 When you’re measuring the roof during the bidding phase of a job, it’s easy to get a rough idea of the size and amount of metal panels that you’ll need to complete the install (often called a cut list).
 But things can change quickly on a job site, especially when it comes to sizing and cutting the panels to fit on the roofing structure.

 With portable rollforming, you can change the length of the panels on the fly, which helps reduce the amount of metal that gets cut off, unused, and wasted.
-Many portable rollformers come with computer controllers where you can easily input the desired length between runs.
+Many portable rollformers come with computer controllers (the NTM100 and NTM200 controllers come integrated with AppliCad software) where you can easily input the desired length between runs.
 Additionally, with a portable machine, there’s no need to overbuy coil that may or may not be used; you can just buy the coil you need when you need it.

 If you have panels delivered from an in-plant manufacturer, you run the risk of having significant material “drops” that cannot be used elsewhere.
-As discussed earlier, there’s also the possibility of incorrect or damaged shipments of finished panels that are not able to be used and must be discarded of.
+As discussed earlier, there’s also the possibility of incorrect or damaged shipments of finished panels that are not able to be used and must be discarded.

 #7: You want to change/expand your business to start manufacturing chop & drop panels